jasonacox/Powerwall-Dashboard/k3s/readme.md

 http://influxdb.powerwall:8086

-then add the dashboard k3sdashboard.json the dashboard still needs some work and the solar flow plugin is not very useful intill the latest version gets on github.
+then add the dashboard k3sdashboard.json the dashboard still needs some work and the solar flow plugin is not very useful intill the latest version gets on grafanas site from github.